-Flight schedule follows institutional calendar.
-Flight training at SAA must be finished by the end of the term.
-Students will be given an incomplete (I) if training is not completed before the term end date.
-Students will have 30 days to complete all course work.
-If the course work remains unfinished at the conclusion of an approved a failing grade will replace the incomplete.
-For veteran students, all unused monetary fund from veteran benefits will then be sent back as unused funds.
+Flight schedules follow an institutional calendar.
+Flight training must be finished by the end of the term.
+Students will be given an incomplete (I) if training is not completed before the term end date, after which students will have 30 days to complete all work and assignments associated with the incomplete course.
+If the course remains incomplete at the conclusion of the 30 days, after the end of the term, a failing grade will replace the incomplete.
+For veteran students, all unused monetary funds from veteran benefits will then be sent back as unused funds.
+Students are permitted to retake each aviation course once.